 Please also be aware that there are several GUI Firewall creation tools available as well.
-Please see Chapter / for full detail Lastly, if you are using a STATIC PPP IP address, change the "ppp_ip="your.static.PPP.address" line to reflect your address.
+Please see Chapter 7 for full details.

+Lastly, if you are using a STATIC PPP IP address, change the "ppp_ip="your.static.PPP.address"" line to reflect your address.